eljonny/TestCPP/README.md

 *Will be available for 1.5 release*

-You be able to include TestCPP in your `vcpkg` project by running the following in the root of your project (pending vcpkg PR approval that I have in right now https://github.com/microsoft/vcpkg/pull/37471):
+You will be able to include TestCPP in your `vcpkg` project by running the following in the root of your project (pending vcpkg PR approval that I have in right now https://github.com/microsoft/vcpkg/pull/37471):
 ```
  vcpkg add port eljonny-testcpp
 ```